Sl1va/LinuxSandboxingResearch/mechanisms/cgroups/Readme.md

 ```

 These commands enable us to establish a `memory` consumption limit of `100MB` and disable `memory swappiness` using cgroups.
 Additionally, it is necessary to specify the Process ID (PID) of the target process that requires restriction.
 By executing these commands, the program's memory usage will be constrained to a maximum of `100MB`, and the system's swappiness behavior will be disabled.

+## Performance

+When measuring the performance of the mechanism, we employed a specific methodology.
+We conducted measurements to assess the overhead both with and without applying the mechanism.
+The purpose was to evaluate the impact on system performance and gauge the effectiveness of the mechanism in managing resources.
+The measurement results provided valuable insights into the performance implications associated with the utilization of cgroups.

 ## Conclusion